department-of-veterans-affairs/roadrunner-rails/README.md

 ## Creating a New Roadrunner Project

 First, clone the `roadrunner-rails` repository into a new folder with your project name.
-Seperate words in the folder name using hyphens (example: `my-new-project`).
+Separate words in the folder name using hyphens (example: `my-new-project`).

 ```
 $ git clone https://github.com/department-of-veterans-affairs/roadrunner-rails my-new-project